lkmidas/Short-CTF-Writeups/README.md

-# CTF Writeups
+# Short CTF Writeups/Solvers

-My writeups for challenges that I found interesting, too lazy to update a complete list of writeups tho.
+Just a place to put all my small writeups or solvers for interesting CTF challenges that I'm too lazy to write a complete writeup on my blog for.

-Deprecated, moved all writeups to my blog.